Meghan’s father accuses daughter of ‘cheapening’ UK’s royal family

-LONDON: Meghan Markle’s father, Thomas Markle, has accused his daughter of “cheapening” the British royal family, in part of an interview released a day after Buckingham Palace said Prince Harry and his wife would no longer be working members of the monarchy.
+LONDON: Meghan Markle’s estranged father, Thomas Markle, accused his daughter of “cheapening” the British royal family in part of an interview released a day after Buckingham Palace said Prince Harry and his wife would no longer be working members of the monarchy.

+The palace announced on Saturday that the couple would no longer use their “Royal Highness” titles and would pay their own way in life.
+Prime Minister Boris Johnson said the whole country wished them “the very best” with the new arrangement.

+“As I said before ...
+I was sure that the royal family, which has been around a very long time, will find a way forward,” Johnson told Sky News in Germany, where he was attending a summit on Libya.

+Saturday’s announcement from the palace followed discussions in recent days between Queen Elizabeth, her family and officials over how this would work in practice for Harry, 35, and Meghan, 38.

-Thomas Markle, who is estranged from his daughter, told Channel 5 news in a documentary that he believed Meghan, 38, was tossing away “every girl’s dream.”
+Thomas Markle told Channel 5 news in a documentary that he believed Meghan was tossing away “every girl’s dream.”

 The interview was filmed after the couple’s announcement that they would step back as senior members of the royal family.
 Channel 5 released part of the interview on Sunday and said the full documentary would air “in the coming weeks.”